 Parabens are used primarily as preservatives in foods, medicines and cosmetic products.
 Parabens in cosmetics are taken up through the skin whereas oral absorption is the common path for food and medicines.
 Animal tests have shown that several parabens act similarly to hormones.

-Short and long-chained and branched parabens are being tracked in the urine of children and adolescents.
+Short and long-chained and branched parabens were being tracked in the urine of children and adolescents.

 Cotinine in urine

 Tobacco smoking is still widespread in Germany.
 Second-hand smoke contains more than 70 pollutants and is inhaled involuntarily by non-smokers.
 Passive smoking in childhood is associated with a wide range of health problems and increases the risk of various diseases such as bronchitis and asthma.

 Because nicotine can no longer be detected in urine after just a few hours, exposure to smoke or second-hand smoke is determined by the presence of the nicotine degradation product cotinine.
 Cotinine can be tracked in urine for one to two days after exposure, and even longer in non-smokers and children.
 Publications to study results on cotinine in urine are planned.

 Polycyclic aromatic hydrocarbons (PAH) are produced when the combustion of organic material such as wood, coal, or oil is incomplete.
 They also occur in used motor oils, tar and soot.
 Many PAH are carcinogenic, may cause harm to the unborn child or impair fertility.
 There is evidence that children react more sensitively to PAH than adults.

 Pyrrolidones are used as solvents in many technical applications.
 Child and adolescent exposure can occur through contact with paint and graffiti removers and indoors through the use of varnishes or from floor coverings.